 - Raised cholesterol levels

-In our Golden Oldies Health and Wellness Clinic you will receive a free 30 minute consultation with one of our Registered Veterinary Nurses, this will include:
+In our Golden Oldies Health and Wellness Clinic you will receive a 30 minute consultation with one of our Registered Veterinary Nurses, this will include:

 - A dental check

 - Advice on feeding, joint supplements and dental care

 - You will benefit from reduced cost diagnostic tests – including geriatric blood screen, thyroid screen (cats), blood pressure and urine analysis

 - Our nurse will also interpret your answers from the senior pet questionnaire below